The Royal Society of Victoria has established four prestigious competitive prizes open to post-graduate, doctoral students in all areas of the

 In order to promote the interests of young people starting their careers, we are limiting applications to doctoral candidates under 40 years of age.

 Applicants who are not already members are required to join the Society (see below).
-Membership for applicants in 2017 is free.
+RSV student membership for eligible applicants in 2018 is free.

 *For institutions with three-year doctoral programs, please read this as “final year.”
 Technically, you must be close to submitting your final research thesis for assessment in the year of award application.